tayloraburgess/dotfiles/README.md

 # dotfiles

-These are mostly notes-to-self, so make of them what you will.
+These are notes-to-self, so make of 'em what you will

 # preonic